ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 These steps are not written in gold, but I think they might help you get started.
-There a few cases where I wouldn't submit an issue first (i.e typos, formatting issues) but this depends on how large is the change and how well you know the codebase.
+There a few cases where I wouldn't submit an issue first (i.e typos, formatting issues) but this depends on the complexity of the change and how well you know the codebase.